-This will read messages from the gcn topic from the earliest offset and read messages until an end of stream (EOS) is received.
+This will read messages from the gcn topic from the earliest offset and read messages as they arrive.
+By default this will listen to messages until the user stops the program (Ctrl+C to stop).

 View Available Topics

 '''

 hop list-topics kafka://hostname:port/

 '''